isteinbrecher/latex2ai/README.md

 - **Pre-Release**
   - New features:
     - Allow to redo boundary box from the create / edit form.
+    - Allow to redo the latex label from the create / edit form.
   - Bug fixes:
   - Other:
     - Add contributing guidelines.
+    - Change the default placement options.
 - **v0.0.2**
   - New features:
     - Allow for `\input` commands in LaTeX headers.